-An E1 classification is any policy initiatives that involve market rules changes that fall entirely within the EIM governing body's primary authority.7 An E2 classification is any policy initiative proposing changes to generally applicable real-time market rules or rules that apply to all CAISO markets.8 An E3 classification is when the primary driver for the initiative is EIM and the policy initiative is a hybrid in that it has both a component that would fall within the EIM Governing Body's primary authority and a component that does not.9 An E4 classification is when the primary driver for the initiative is not EIM and the policy initiative is a hybrid in that it policy initiative is a hybrid in that it has both a component that does not.9 An E4 classification is when the primary driver for the initiative is not EIM and the policy initiative is a hybrid in that it has both a component that falls within the EIM Governing Body's primary authority and a component that does not.10
+An E1 classification is any policy initiatives that involve market rules changes that fall entirely within the EIM governing body's primary authority.
+An E2 classification is any policy initiative proposing changes to generally applicable real-time market rules or rules that apply to all CAISO markets.
+An E3 classification is when the primary driver for the initiative is EIM and the policy initiative is a hybrid in that it has both a component that would fall within the EIM Governing Body's primary authority and a component that does not.
+An E4 classification is when the primary driver for the initiative is not EIM and the policy initiative is a hybrid in that it has both a component that falls within the EIM Governing Body's primary authority and a component that does not.

 Stakeholders should consider the EIM classification codes listed in this document as preliminary.
 Classifications can be changed anytime during the stakeholder process of an initiative.
 An EIM classification generally becomes final after the policy paper titled, draft final proposal is published.
-More information regarding this process is located in the Guidance for Handling Policy Initiatives within the Decisional Authority or Advisory Role of the EIM Governing Body.11
+More information regarding this process is located in the Guidance for Handling Policy Initiatives within the Decisional Authority or Advisory Role of the EIM Governing Body.